Robertboy18/Personal-Website/_posts/python-notes-from-Intro-to-machine-learning/2020-05-14-python-notes-from-Intro-to-machine-learning.md

 selected_features_test_transformed = selector.transform(features_test_transformed).toarray()
 ```

 The `percentile` is the percentage of features that we'd like to select based on its highest score.

+Hope you all enjoyed this
+- Robert